 - Improves perception of treatment

-Mastectomy and lumpectomy massage gently addresses the profound and all-encompassing effects of surgery.
+Mastectomy, lumpectomy and Top surgery massage gently addresses the profound and all-encompassing effects of surgery.
 Post surgery massage puts an emphasis on lymphatic patterning, reducing adhesions and preventing fibrotic tissue from forming.
 Massage will support your range of motion, address neuropathy, encourage the lymphatic system, reduce pain and swelling, reduce scarring and relax the nervous system.

 Breast massage brings nourishing, oxygen rich blood to the breast tissue.
 Movement and touch stimulate the lymphatic system to remove bacteria, waste products and excess proteins.
 Healthy lymph flow can help reduce swelling and tenderness, tone the skin, support scar tissue healing and reduce the potential for disease.